amr-f-ramadan/cpp-route-planner-astar/README.md

 A C++ implementation of the A* search algorithm for route planning on OpenStreetMap data, developed as part of the Udacity C++ Nanodegree program.

+**This Project was first submitted on August 5, 2021.
+Later on, it went through some enhancements that are listed below.**

 <img src="map.png" width="600" height="450" />

 ## Project Overview